elmerdotdev/elmerdotdev/README.md

 I'm a full-stack developer who enjoys exploring the different nooks and crannies of programming.
 When I can, I spend my time learning new courses in Udemy.

-:computer: I’m currently learning Python
+:computer: I’m currently learning JavaScript
 <br />
-:video_game: Fun fact: I enjoy city-builder games
+:video_game: Fun fact: I enjoy collecting vinyl figures

 ### Connect with me: